Graduate Program Policies, College of Business Administration

 Prospective students may take MBA classes as non-degree students under the following conditions:

 - graduated with an undergraduate degree from an accredited university with a minimum 3.0 GPA OR has earned a graduate degree

 - meets prerequisite requirements for desired course(s).

-Executive MBA students are admitted as “full standing” only.
+Executive MBA students and graduate certificate program students are admitted as “full standing” only.

 As the EMBA program is cohort-based, the transfer of courses does not apply.

-The Academic Coordinator of Graduate Programs is the advisor to students in the MBA and MAcc programs and tracks program progress.
+The Academic Coordinator of Graduate Programs is the advisor to students in all graduate business programs (except the EMBA) and tracks program progress.
 The Director of the Executive MBA Program is the advisor to the EMBA students.
 Students are also encouraged to contact members of the faculty and the program's executives-in-residence for career and related advising.

 Note: The most significant policies and procedures for the graduate business programs are covered in this catalog.
-Questions and issues not addressed here default to The Source and other University-wide policy statements.
+Questions and issues not addressed here default to other University-wide policy statements.

-With the written permission of the Associate Dean for Graduate Programs, MBA and MAcc students may repeat graduate courses for which they received grades of “C+” or lower.
+With the written permission of the Associate Dean for Graduate Programs, graduate business students may repeat graduate courses for which they received grades of “C+” or lower.
 Both grades will appear on the student’s transcript, but only the second grade will count in the GPA.